kennbr34/passmanager/README.md

 gcc passmanager.c -o passmanager -lcrypto

-Special Note: I would advice against using optimization, because the functions which are used to clear memory of sensitive data may be optimized out.
+Special Note: I would advise against using optimization, because the functions which are used to clear memory of sensitive data may be optimized out.

 # DOCUMENTATION